Riddhiman-M/EV_Dev/README.md

 # EV_Dev
-This repo presents a method to develop an efficient Charging Infrastructure for Electric Vehicles!
+<h3>This repo presents a method to develop an efficient distribution of Charging Infrastructure for Electric Vehicles.</h3>

-Involves ML and Computer Vision
+First in order to concoct the input we gather vehicle densities from different video feed from different places. <br>

-First in order to concoct the input we gather vehicle densities from different video feed from different places. <br>This is done using <b>Computer vision></b>.
+This is done using <b>Computer vision</b>.